SCFlanagan/Portfolio/README.md

-A personal website featuring a responsive design, a section about me, projects, and contact information.
+A portfolio featuring a responsive design, a section about me, projects, and contact information.